simon-nystrom/simon-nystrom.github.io/posts/text-field.md

 export default TextField;
 ```

-Now we have the very basics, but it doesn't look very good and it doesn't really do anything at all for now.
+Now we have the basics, but it doesn't look good and it doesn't really do anything at all for now.
 It's basically just a completely blank field with no border, no label etc.

 ### Adding the label